-- 3. THIS WARRANTY IS IN PLACE OF ANY OTHER EXPRESS WARRANTIES. - 4.
-THIS WARRANTY APPLIES TO THE FIRST OWNER.
-Unless the warranty was properly transferred to a second owner. - 5.
-THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS, AND YOU MAY ALSO HAVE OTHER RIGHTS WHICH VARY FROM STATE TO STATE. - 6.
-THIS WARRANTY IS EXPRESSLY IN LIEU OF ANY CONTRACTUAL LIABILITIES, INCLUDING PRODUCT LIABILITIES. - 7.
-THE DEALER IS NOT THE AGENT OF SKIER'S CHOICE AND SKIER'S CHOICE DOES NOT AUTHORIZE THE DEALER, OR ANY OTHER PERSON, TO ASSUME ON BEHALF OF SKIER'S CHOICE ANY LIABILITY OR EXPENSE INCURRED IN THE COURSE OF REPAIRING ITS PRODUCTS OTHER THAN THOSE EXPRESSLY AUTHORIZED IN THIS LIMITED WARRANTY.
-THE DEALER MAY NOT EXTEND OR IN ANY WAY CHANGE OR AMEND THIS LIMITED WARRANTY.
+THE DEALER IS NOT THE AGENT OF SKIER'S CHOICE AND SKIER'S CHOICE DOES NOT AUTHORIZE THE DEALER, OR ANY OTHER PERSON, TO ASSUME ON BEHALF OF SKIER'S CHOICE ANY LIABILITY, OBLIGATION OR EXPENSE INCURRED IN THE COURSE OF REPAIRING ITS PRODUCTS OTHER THAN THOSE EXPRESSLY AUTHORIZED IN THIS LIMITED WARRANTY.
+THE DEALER MAY NOT EXTEND OR IN ANY WAY CHANGE OR AMEND THIS LIMITED WARRANTY, NOR CAN THE DEALER MAKE OR ALTER THIS LIMITED WARRANTY OR MAKE ANY REPRESENTATIONS ON BEHALF OF SKIER'S CHOICE.